pzhaojohnson/rnacanvas/README.md

 Drawings can be saved using the `File`: `Save` menu button, which will cause a file with `.rnacanvas` extension to be downloaded.
-(Drawing files formerly had `.rna2drawer2` extension before the web app was renamed from RNA2Drawer to RNAcanvas.)
+(Drawing files used to have `.rna2drawer2` extension before the app was renamed from RNA2Drawer to RNAcanvas.
+The contents of drawing files remains the same, though.)

 The downloaded file with `.rnacanvas` extension contains a complete representation of the drawing.